nesaboz/solar/README.md

 ## Abstract

 This study leverages deep learning for segmenting solar panels in satellite imagery to enable tracking of installation process on large solar farms.
-Various augmentation techiques (ColorJitter) were evaluated to combat infuence of clouds and shadows in the images.
 A custom segmentation ResNet-based model was developed in PyTorch, to achieved 71% Jaccard index (aka IoU) on a validation dataset.
+ColorJitter was shown to be a good augmentation to combat influence of clouds and shadows in the images.
 [GitHub repo](https://github.com/nesaboz/solar).

 ## Data